 1. Executive Summary

-This preface provides an overview of the business plan, summarising the key points of the document in a clear, concise way.
-For many people, it is the most important part of the business plan itself, and it tends to be written at the end.
+This preface provides an overview of the business plan, summarising the document’s key points in a clear, concise way.
+For many people, it is the most important part of the business plan itself and tends to be written at the end.

 2. The Company